 A real-life brother and sister were behind the opera, which has been a favourite since its first performance in Weimar in 1893.
-(This was conducted by the composer Richard Strauss, the translucence of whose own music this score at times recalls.
-(The next year Gustav Mahler conducted the Hamburg premiere.
-Hansel and Gretel attracts music royalty.)
+This was conducted by the composer Richard Strauss, the translucence of whose own music this score at times recalls.
+(The next year Gustav Mahler conducted the Hamburg premiere; Hansel and Gretel attracts music royalty.)

 It was the German writer Adelheid Wette who asked her composer brother Englebert Humperdinck to set to music some songs she had written, based on the Hansel and Gretel fairytale by the Brothers Grimm.
-Those settings grew into the complete opera with opportunities for lavish set-pieces and a ballet.
-It was surely the librettist's and composer's recollections of their own childhood that makes the relationship between Hansel and Gretel ring so true: brothers and sisters in the audience will recognise an authentic mix of bickering and affection no doubt based on the creators' own childhood.
+Real-life brothers and sisters in the audience will recognise an authentic mix of bickering and affection no doubt based on the creators' own childhood.

 |Where||Royal Opera House, Bow Street, Covent Garden, London, WC2E 9DD | MAP|

 |Nearest tube||Covent Garden (underground)|